 New documentary unites generations of Memphis and Mississippi Delta musicians, including William Bell, Booker T. Jones, Yo Gotti, Bobby “Blue” Bland

 The generations combine to celebrate the music of Memphis in the award-winning documentary film “Take Me to the River,” which hits theaters on Sept.
-12. The first official trailer spotlights the collaboration of its eclectic cast of musicians, multi-generational and multi-racial, as they come together to celebrate their common love of music.
+12. The first official trailer spotlights the collaboration of its eclectic cast of musicians, multi-generational and multi-racial, as they come together to celebrate their

 Named after the Al Green classic soul song, the documentary explores the city’s rich musical history examining the soul music originators from the middle of the 20th Century, as well as the young musicians coming out with their new sounds today.